GregKaighin/piano-lessons-with-greg-kaighin-website/README.md

-# Greg Kaighin
+# Piano Lessons with Greg Kaighin Website
+## Greg Kaighin
-## Full Stack Developer HND Course
+## Code Institute - Full Stack Developer HND
-## Code Institute
 ### Milestone Project 1
+### User-Centric Front-End
 ### February 2021

-# Piano Lessons with Greg Kaighin Website

-This website is built to meet the requirements of my self-employed piano-teaching business "Piano Lessons with Greg Kaighin", and has been designed with the
+The website is built for my own established self-employed piano-teaching business "Piano Lessons with Greg Kaighin" to advertise the business to propective students, as I am currently looking to increase the number of students I teach.

 ## Its purposes are:

-- to advertise the business to potential customers and provide them with a means of getting in contact.
+- to advertise the business to potential customers and to provide them with a means of getting in contact.

 - to raise awareness of the business among the general public, both online and locally.

 - to collect contact and other relevant information from prospective customers via a form.

-- to provide a juke-box type audio player to showcase some music from myself and my students.
+- to provide a juke-box type audio player to showcase some music recordings.

-- to provide PDF downloads to content related to piano teaching.
+- to provide PDF downloads of content related to piano teaching (Pieces of music, scales & exercises).

 - to provide links to useful external websites, such as music examining boards.